Diet and food selection

 Autoimmune hemolytic anemia (AIHA) and immune mediated hemolytic anemia (IMHA).

 Autoimmune hepatitis is a condition in which the body’s

 immune system attacks liver cells.
 This immune response causes inflammation of

 the liver.
 A genetic factor may make some people more susceptible to autoimmune

 diseases.
 About 70 percent of those with autoimmune hepatitis are female.

-I was on line searching and your name came up I loved your articles and I would like to ask your opinion.
 My wife was diagnosed with autoimmune hepatitis a few years ago and now her liver enzymes elevated again.
 Do you have any recommendation as far as her diet?
 Anything that you recommend as far as herbal medication.

 I have not studied the natural, herbal or dietary treatment of this condition.

 Autoimmune myositis is usually divided between polymyositis and masticatory muscle myositis.

 the condition of polymyositis?
 My daughter is in her late 30's, and was